ZacSweers/inspector/README.md

 ```

 If you have a lot of these, you may not want to manually have to hook all these up to an inspector instance.
 To solve
-this, you can use the `inspector-factory-compiler` annotation processor to generate a factory implementation.
-Simply stub
+this, there are two batteries-included options you can use.

+The `inspector-factory-compiler` annotation processor can generate a factory implementation that
-your factory class like so:
+delegates to all the types on that compilation path.
+Simply stub a factory class like so:

 ```java
 @InspectorFactory(include = AutoValue.class)